mjdave/vscode-shaderc/README.md

 ## Extension Settings

-Shaderc offers the following settings:
+Shaderc Linter offers the following settings:

 - `shaderc-lint.glslcPath`: (required) Set this to the path of the glslc executable on your system
 - `shaderc-lint.glslcArgs`: Additional arguments for the glslc executable